 Biolite is best known for its backpacking cookstoves and camping fire pits, but that is only a small portion of what the company produces.
 Not too many people are aware that Biolite also sells a line of LED lighting products for home and camp.
-Most recently, the company has jumped into the headlamp market with an innovative LED light, which it’s currently raising funds for on Kickstarter.
-We got our hands on a pre-production unit to see what it’s like.
+Most recently, the company has jumped into the headlamp market with an innovative LED light, the BioLite headlamp 330.
+We got our hands on a pre-production unit to see how it performs.

 A new take on headlamp design

 The first thing we noticed about the Biolite headlamp 330 is how lightweight and comfortable it is.
 Instead of attaching the light module to the band like most headlamps, Biolite incorporates the 3-ounce light right into the fabric of the band — a design the company calls 3D SlimFit construction.
 The battery is placed at the back of the band to balance off the light.
 As a result, the light doesn’t sag at the front, and the band stays firmly in place without being so tight that you get a headache.